 However, if you intend to use public transportation more often – and that would be only once more – a day ticket for 13 €uro is recommendable, obviously; especially if you’re going back to the airport the same day.
 For parties of two to five people, there is an even more economic group ticket for 24,30 €uro – now, if that’s not a great bargain, I don’t know what is.

-If you have luggage, you can store it at the lockers at the main station.
+If you have luggage, you can store it in the lockers at the main station.

 The bars and restaurants have their terraces open, people are strolling, flashing their latest, most exclusive fashion.
 Mind you, Munich is one of Germany’s wealthiest cities – and the inhabitants, obviously, are not shy about flashing their cash.

 The train station is just minutes away from the city center and the main shopping district.
 So as you exit to the Bahnhofsplatz and walk down the Schützenstraße to the Karlsplatz, you’ll get to Munich’s main square.
 In fact, everybody here calls it Stachus after the pub called Beim Stachus….which sadly doesn’t exist any longer.

-Walking through the Karlstor, Charles Gate, you’ll get to the main shopping street Neuhauser Straße that has a lot to offer – besides countless stores.
+Walking through the Karlstor, Charles Gate, you’ll get to the main shopping street Neuhauser Straße which has a lot to offer – besides countless stores.

 Basically, you’ll find all the eateries serving heavy Bavarian food on the right side of the street and the places of historic interest to the left – albeit I don’t think this was actually a concept.